dakotamm/research_blog/_posts/2023-05-16-vfc-obs-progress.md

 ### Issues/Questions:
 1. Common error estimation methods - need lit. review.
-3. Organize literature - Endnote?
+2. Organize literature - Endnote?
-4. Figure out what to do about CEE 462.
+3. Figure out what to do about CEE 462.
+4. Work out ffmpeg timing kinks.

 ### Looking Ahead:
 1. More VFC with observations.